 South Africa’s economy remains weak.
-The GDP growth forecast by the IMF is now at 0.1% in 2016, down from 1.3% in 2015.
-Growth, according to the IMF, is seen to be picking up to 0.8% in 2017 and 2.7% in 2018.
-GDP inched up 0.6% y/y in Q2, after a -0.1% year over year reading in in the first quarter.
-So far, third quarter indications suggest that the slowdown is carrying over into the second half of this year.
+The current GDP growth forecast by the International Monetary Fund is now at 0.1 percent in 2016, down from 1.3 percent in 2015.
+Growth, according to the IMF, is seen to be picking up to 0.8 percent in 2017 and 2.7 percent in 2018.
+GDP inched up 0.6 percent y/y in the second quarter after a -0.1 percent year over year reading in the first quarter.
+So far, third-quarter indications suggest that the slowdown is carrying over into the second half of this year.

 The central bank is due to meet next on November 24 and no change is expected.
-The SARB has been on hold since the last 25 bp hike back in March, at which it took the policy rate to the current 7.0%.
+The SARB has been on hold since the last 25bp hike back in March, at which it took the policy rate to the current 7.0 percent.
 “Monetary easing is unlikely to be contemplated until we are well into 2017,” Win Thin, global head of emerging market currency strategy said.

 Gordhan’s Prudent Policymaking